sglow/freeflow/readme.txt

 for schematic capture and pcb for layout.
 These tools can be downloaded here: http://www.geda-project.org/

-As of 3/22/20 this project is in the early stages.
-A first cut of the PCB has been designed but no firmware has been started yet.
+As of 4/6/20 this project is in the early stages.
+There have been two revisions of the PCB (check the git history to see earlier versions).
+The main difference is the type of sensors used to measure the pressure drop across the venturi tube.

+Firmware is working but very preliminary.
+Things like calibration values are hard coded at the moment.
+It's under active development and changing rapidly.

 I'll try to keep this file updated as things progress.

 - Steve Glow